jbssebastian-ml/Machine-Learning-Portfolio/README.md

-Hi, I’m Sebastian Garza — an aspiring Machine Learning Engineer passionate about building intelligent systems that drive business automation and smarter decision-making.
+Hi, I’m Sebastian — an aspiring Machine Learning Engineer passionate about building intelligent systems that drive business automation and smarter decision-making.

 I'm currently pursuing a B.S. in Computer Science with concentrations in Applied Statistics and Data Analytics at the University of St. Thomas.
 I’ve gained hands-on experience developing ML solutions, including: